 Pickett County, Tennessee

-For decades, our award-winning team has been privileged to represent the residents of Byrdstown and all of Pickett County.
-Unlike a lot of lawyers who maintain a diverse practice, our office does not handle divorces, real estate matters, tax cases, child custody cases, will and trusts, bankruptcies, corporate matters, DUIs or criminal cases.
+With over 100 years of combined experience, our award-winning team is privileged to represent the residents of Byrdstown and all of Pickett County.
+Unlike a lot of lawyers who maintain a widely diverse practice, our office does not handle divorces, real estate matters, tax cases, child custody cases, will and trusts, bankruptcies, corporate matters, DUIs or criminal cases.

 Instead, we focus our practice on civil litigation and personal injury and wrongful death cases of all types including dog bite cases, boating accidents, liquor liability cases, cases involving eye injuries, jet ski accidents, drowning and near-drowning accidents, slip and fall accidents, cases involving brain injuries, food poisoning cases, medical malpractice cases, injuries caused by defective products, golf cart accidents, cases involving burn injuries, sexual abuse cases, birth injury cases, cases involving spinal cord injuries, farm equipment accidents, towing accidents, construction accidents, carbon-monoxide poisoning cases and many others.